ibm-wsc/zCONNEE-Wildfire-Workshop/README.md

 This repository contains material from the z/OS Connect EE Wildfire workshops run by the IBM Washington Systems Center.
-It is should be referenced frequently for updates to the presentations, exerices, samples and other material.
+It is should be referenced frequently for updates to the presentations, exercices, samples and other material.